 An incision will be made in your abdomen to reach the spleen.
 The blood vessels attached to your spleen will be tied off and cut.
 Tissues that cover and are attached to the spleen will also be cut.
 Your surgeon will remove the whole spleen or only the damaged parts.
 Bleeding blood vessels will be tied, and the other organs near the spleen will be checked.
 Your surgeon may place a drain (small tube) to let fluid flow out from your abdomen.
 The incision will be closed with sutures and covered with a bandage.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
+Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 The bandages covering your incision will keep the area clean and dry to prevent infection.
 A healthcare provider may remove the bandages to check your incision.

 - You have a fever.